 The diagram below illustrates the different types of behavior customers typically go through before deciding to purchase a product or service:

 As you can see, every step of the journey requires different communication tactics.
-The top is all about attracting high quality traffic.
-The middle is where you build trust and the bottom creates value for your customers and for your business.
-For more on TTV read Effective Digital Marketing Funnels Balance Traffic, Trust, and Value.
+The top is all about attracting high-quality traffic.
+The middle is where you build trust and the bottom creates mutual value; value for your customers and for your business.
+For more on Traffic, Trust and Value (TTV) read Effective Digital Marketing Funnels Balance Traffic, Trust, and Value.

 Now let’s look at each stage in more detail.

-As your potential customers enter this stage, they typically see an awareness ad on social media or in their search engine results.
-It’s the first time your audience hears about you, so the goal is to educate them about what you do and the niche you represent.
+As your potential customers enter this stage, they are typically a referral, or they’ve seen a post or an awareness ad on social media, or your page has appeared in search engine results.
+It’s likely that this is the first time your audience hears about you, so the goal is to educate them about what you do and the niche you represent.

 People interested in product management will likely be curious about this offer, so they’ll sign up to try it out.
 Once they become subscribers, it’s easier to move them further down the funnel with carefully executed email marketing campaigns.

-At this stage, your potential customer has probably seen your ads or tried your free offer.
+At this stage, your mid-funnel lead has probably seen your ads or tried your free offer.
 They might also want to learn more about your business and evaluate your products against the competitors before they commit financially.

 Therefore, it’s crucial to craft a unique value proposition and demonstrate how your product can solve your customer’s problem.
 For instance, ClickUp’s ad above promises simple product management and faster shipping.